encode/django-rest-framework/docs/api-guide/authentication.md

 If you're using an AJAX style API with SessionAuthentication, you'll need to make sure you include a valid CSRF token for any "unsafe" HTTP method calls, such as `PUT`, `PATCH`, `POST` or `DELETE` requests.
 See the [Django CSRF documentation][csrf-ajax] for more details.

+## OAuth2Authentication

+This authentication uses [OAuth 2.0][rfc6749] authentication scheme.
+It depends on optional [`django-oauth2-provider`](https://github.com/caffeinehit/django-oauth2-provider).
+In order to make it work you must install this package and add `provider` and `provider.oauth2` to your `INSTALLED_APPS` :

+    INSTALLED_APPS = (
+        #(...)
+        'provider',
+        'provider.oauth2',
+    )

+And include the urls needed in your root `urls.py` file to be able to begin the *oauth 2 dance* :

+    url(r'^oauth2/', include('provider.oauth2.urls', namespace = 'oauth2')),

+---

+** Note:** The *namespace* argument is required !

+---

+Finally, sync your database with those two new django apps.

+    $ python manage.py syncdb
+    $ python manage.py migrate

+`OAuth2Authentication` class provides only token verification for requests.
+The *oauth 2 dance* is taken care by the [`django-oaut2-provider`](https://github.com/caffeinehit/django-oauth2-provider) dependency.
+Unfortunately, there isn't a lot of [documentation](https://django-oauth2-provider.readthedocs.org/en/latest/) currently on how to *dance* with this package on the client side.

+The Good news is, here is a minimal "How to start" because **OAuth 2** is dramatically simpler than **OAuth 1**, so no more headache with signature, cryptography on client side, and other complex things.

+### How to start with *django-oauth2-provider* ?

+#### Create a client in the django-admin panel

+Go to the admin panel and create a new `Provider.Client` entry.
+It will create the `client_id` and `client_secret` properties for you.

+#### Request an access token

+Your client interface &ndash; I mean by that your iOS code, HTML code, or whatever else language &ndash; just have to submit a `POST` request at the url `/oauth2/access_token` with the following fields :

+* `client_id` the client id you've just configured at the previous step.
+* `client_secret` again configured at the previous step.
+* `username` the username with which you want to log in.
+* `password` well, that speaks for itself.

+---

+**Note:** Remember that you are **highly encourage** to use HTTPS for all your OAuth 2 requests.
+And by *highly encourage* I mean you SHOULD always use HTTPS otherwise you will expose user passwords for any person who can intercept the request (like a man in the middle attack).

+---

+You can use the command line to test that your local configuration is working :

+    $ curl -X POST -d "client_id=YOUR_CLIENT_ID&client_secret=YOUR_CLIENT_SECRET&grant_type=password&username=YOUR_USERNAME&password=YOU_PASSWORD" http://localhost:8000/oauth2/access_token/

+Here is the response you should get :

+    {"access_token": "<your-access-token>", "scope": "read", "expires_in": 86399, "refresh_token": "<your-refresh-token>"}

+#### Access the api

+The only thing needed to make the `OAuth2Authentication` class work is to insert the `access_token` you've received in the `Authorization` api request header.

+The command line to test the authentication looks like :

+    $ curl -H "Authorization: Bearer <your-access-token>" http://localhost:8000/api/?client_id=YOUR_CLIENT_ID\&client_secret=YOUR_CLIENT_SECRET

+And hopefully, it will work like a charm.

 # Custom authentication

 To implement a custom authentication scheme, subclass `BaseAuthentication` and override the `.authenticate(self, request)` method.
 The method should return a two-tuple of `(user, auth)` if authentication succeeds, or `None` otherwise.